Master of Business Administration (MBA) - University of Bradford

 - Business & Admin

-– World #2 for value for money
+- 1st in the world for value for money

-– World #3 for salary increase
+- 1st in the UK for salary increase

 If you are seeking a challenging learning experience within a highly supportive environment, and a business qualification that will be recognised throughout the world, you need look no further than the Bradford MBA.
 It offers a unique combination of business-orientated skills development and rigorous teaching of evidence based management research.

 Once you start the distance learning MBA programme you become part of the Bradford University School of Management student community.
 Bradford has a great pride in this sense of community and throughout your studies they ensure that you have every opportunity to develop your professional network while also learning from the experiences of other students.
-This is achieved through the use of small faculty led tutor groups, weekly online discussions, live face-to-face online tutorial sessions and a distance learner on line social space called ‘The Atrium’.

 Further to this while you do not have to attend any on-site teaching you will have an opportunity to take part in face-to-face teaching sessions with academics from the School of Management in Bradford University and at its partner institution in Dubai (subject to availability).